 What is the main conjecture of the Iwasawa theory?
 Has it been proved?
 Conduct research and expound upon the theory along with relevant citations.

 Write a system of equations to describe the situation given below.
-Moreover, solve using the method of elimination and fill in the blanks.
+Additionally, solve using the method of elimination and fill in the blanks.